neurodroid/stimfit/doc/sphinx/manual/getting_started.rst

     You have to press **Enter** after changing any cursor position to update all calculations.
 Otherwise, you will see the results of your previous cursors settings.
-Alternatively, you can call measure() from the Python shell.
+Alternatively, you can call :func:`stf.measure()` from the Python shell.

 The peak value will be determined between the two peak window cursors (vertical red dashed lines).
 To move the cursors press **P**.
 The corresponding tool-bar button will be highlighted.
 Set the left cursor by clicking the left mouse button where you ant the peak detection to start.
 Set the right cursor by clicking the right mouse button where you want the peak detection to end.
 Press **Enter**.
 The result of the peak calculation is displayed in the results bar.
 "Peak (from base)" is the difference between the peak value and the baseline, and "Peak (from 0)" is the "raw" value of the peak, measured from zero, without any subtraction.
 A horizontal red dashed line will indicate the peak value, and a vertical dashed line will indicate the point in time when this peak value has been detected (Fig. 11).